-Each of our women have a unique story and each have a very special journey.
+Each of the women at GenerateHope have a unique story and each have a very special journey.
 These are the stories of just a few of our women at GenerateHope.

 When I found myself homeless, I was thankful I had friends to help me out.
 One of them owned his own company, and I agreed to work for him in exchange for a place to live.
 I worked for the company for about one week, until he informed that I was not going to be working in the office anymore.
 I was going to be one of his girls.
 I was really confused by this and didn’t understand.
 It was then I learned he was a well-known pimp in the San Diego area.

 He sat me down with another one of his women, and told me what I had to do in order to "pay my way".
 I was going to be a prostitute and that was all that there was to it, no questions asked.
 I was forced to go out and sell my body, which in many ways felt like I was selling my own soul.
 I had to work in National City, as well as in the North Park area of San Diego, as well as in Las Vegas and Los Angeles.
 I did this for almost two years.

 I was arrested for the last time while I was working on El Cajon Boulevard in 2010.
 My saving grace was the detective who told me I was worth more than what I was doing.

 Through this detective, I was able to enter GenerateHope's Recovery Home.
 GenerateHope literally saved my life.
 I really don't believe that I would be here without entering into the program.
 It was a place that I was able to feel safe enough to be myself and for me to come to know God again.
 I was also able to overcome my drug addiction, and I have been clean for 30 months now.